ophrescue/RescueRails/README.md

 brew install chromedriver
 ```

-### Webpacker

-RescueRails uses the Rails webpacker gem to support VueJS and ES6 javascript, including a javascript test suite.
-If you are working on any of the webpack packs in app/javascript, you can start the webpack-dev-server in a second terminal window, to give you hot-reloading of the webpack javascript code.

-To support the development of webpack packs, you will need nodejs and yarn installed.
-Refer to the [https://github.com/rails/webpacker#prerequisites](Webpacker gem documentation).
-You will also need to build a development environment for the packs by installing all the nodejs dependencies with `yarn install`.

 ## Browser Support

 Supported browsers and platforms are those specified for the version of Boostrap incorporated.
 See the Bootstrap documentation: getting-started/browsers-devices for the appropriate version.